-A salt range of 500 ppm to 1100 ppm is safe for most all hydroponic plants.
+A salt range of 500 ppm to 1100 ppm is safe for most hydroponic plants.
 The total salt level is an indicator of the level of nutrients in the water solution.
-Too high of a salt level will harm plants and too low will result in slow growth.
+Too high of a salt level will harm plants, while too low will result in slow growth.
 As a general rule, plants will have a higher nutrient requirement during cooler months, and a lower requirement In the hottest months.
 Young, established seedlings or rooted cuttings are started at 500-600ppm.
 The TDS is increased to 800-900ppm during peak vegetative growth.
 During the transition from early to heavy flowering, TDS is further raised to 1000-1100ppm.
 It is then reduced to 400-500ppm during the final 2 weeks of flushing.
 A TDS meter is an essential tool needed when growing hydroponically.

 What do I need to know about grow lights?

 There are a number of plant grow lights and prices vary widely.
 The challenge with vertical towers is to get sufficient light to plants up and down the vertical spectrum.
 We've designed a vertical lighting tower which holds two T5 four foot long grow lights that works very well.
 It's available with a simple PVC support structure or a metal stand.

 How can I start my own seeds?

 Seeds may be easily started using a variety of methods.
 We've placed small amounts of soil in used egg cartons and then planted seeds in them.
 Commercially available seeding trays are available that also work very well.
 Two that we recommend are Rapid Rooter and Root Riot cubes.
 The nice thing about the commercial cubes or plugs is that once the seedling roots grow through the bottom of the cube the whole thing may then be planted into a planting pocket of the Foody tower.